d-e-s-o/nitrocli/nitrokey/README.md

   configuration).
 - `NK_get_status_storage_as_string`.
 This method only provides an incomplete string representation of the data returned by `NK_get_status_storage`.
+- `NK_is_AES_supported`.
+This method is no longer needed for Nitrokey devices with a recent firmware version.
 - `NK_set_unencrypted_volume_rorw_pin_type_user`,
   `NK_set_unencrypted_read_only`, `NK_set_unencrypted_read_write`,
   `NK_set_encrypted_read_only` and `NK_set_encrypted_read_write`.
 These